 Notes:

 It is very important that everyone carries enough fuel.
 Most of the driving is on gravel roads and soft sand.
-Your vehicle must at least have a 1000km range, in normal circumstances.
+Your vehicle must at least have a 900km range, in normal circumstances.
 Please do your own calculation, as you know your own vehicle best.

-Costs are based on current government taxes and regulations, should this change we will have to adjust the tour cost accordingly.
+Costs are based on current government taxes and regulations, should this change, we will have to adjust the tour cost accordingly.

 Please ensure that you have sufficient medical and travel insurance.